lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - Do nothing since by default, Aurora will automatically direct the production traffic to your high-capacity instances and the reporting queries to your low-capacity instances.
 ```

-> Aurora Custom Endpoint: provides load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances
+> [!NOTE] Aurora Custom Endpoint: provides load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances

 ### 14.